 The question is no longer, is there adequate coverage out there for my favorite team?
 Now the question is, with everything out there being said about the Buccaneers, did I miss anything?

-That's why we are bringing you the "Word on the Street" about the Buccaneers every week during the 2011 season.
+That's why we're going to be bringing you the "Word on the Street" about the Buccaneers every week during the 2011 season, beginning this week as the team prepares for its regular-season opener against Detroit on Sunday.
 Every Friday, we'll recap some of the national coverage about your Bucs that you may have missed, and provide you with the links so you can check it out yourself.

-This week, our five Word on the Streets links include a video clip for the first time, as well as analysis of two young Bucs on the rise and a check-in from enemy territory on Monday's matchup.
+This week, our five Word on the Streets links include two USA Today pieces on the Bucs' young, rising stars; some analysis of what many consider to be a premium opening-weekend matchup; coverage from enemy territory on Tampa Bay's Gerald McCoy; and, of course, a look at the life and legacy of Lee Roy Selmon.
 You may, of course, have already read about some of these topics, but this is a chance to get another perspective and find out how the Buccaneers are viewed in communities other than our own.

 So, without further ado, the Word on the Streets: